TheOddler/theoddler.github.io/cv.md

 [KU Leuven](https://www.kuleuven.be/), Belgium & [Linnaeus Univerity](https://lnu.se/en/), Sweden
 {: .employer}

-I was accepted as a **doctoral** student, with a specialization in **AI**: Self-Adapting Computer Systems.
-However, I decided to discontinue this due to a preference for **practical code work** rather than writing papers.
+* Accepted as a doctoral researcher for AI: Self-Adapting Computer Systems
+* Decided to discontinue due to a preference for practical code work rather than writing papers

 </div>